-The Thule Cadence is a basic bike trailer by Thule that also has the least expensive as a single sport option.
+The Thule Cadence is a basic bike trailer by Thule that is also the least expensive single sport option.
 The initial set up of this trailer is quick and simple.
 The rain shield and mesh screen can zip down independently of one another, and they do a great job of keeping children protected from the elements, outperforming most trailers in this price range.
-The large wheels on this trailer make it easy to maneuver, and the lighter weight and compact design make it suitable for towing.
+The large wheels make it easy to maneuver, and the lighter weight and compact design make it highly suitable for towing.
 All components of this trailer are built with quality in mind and will remain sturdy and durable for years.

 The lower cost of this trailer shows in its lack of features and poorer performance in areas like child comfort.
-There is no padding in the seat or harness straps, and it lacks a suspension system, so it isn't the best choice if you plan to go on longer rides.
+There is no padding in the seat or harness straps, and it lacks a suspension system, so it isn't the best choice if you plan to go on longer rides or gravel roads.
 The cargo space is relatively small but still larger than either of its sister products.
-Folding and unfolding the Cadence is not easy or intuitive, it requires a lot of strength and often risks pinching fingers.
-The Cadence is also a rattly ride, which could become annoying after a while.
+Folding and unfolding the Cadence is not easy or intuitive, as it requires a lot of strength and often risks pinching fingers.
+The Cadence is also a rattly ride, which could become annoying for some users.
 In the end, if you're looking for a product in this price range, we strongly recommend the Burley Bee over the Cadence.
 They are similar trailers, but the Bee has more features and is more user-friendly.
 However, if you need a weather-resistant trailer that protects little ones from getting wet, then the Cadance is one to consider.